reprogrammer/linux-configurations/README.md

-vim-configurations
+linux-configurations
 ==================

-Vim configurations and customizations
+Linux configurations and customizations